shivaninja/sampledff/README.md

 Pointer-based array manipulation

-Datatypes used are only Unsigned Char & Unsigned int
+Datatypes used are only 'Unsigned Char' & 'Unsigned int'

-Structured development using Git version control

 Uses only Header file(stats.h) & Soucre file(stats.c) to achieve all requirements

 Only Static Memory used (No Dynamic memory used)

-Unsigned Char is used to work with numbers
+Unsigned Char is used to interpret numbers.
+So, no negative numbers are used.
+Also MSB bit dosen't affect the sign value for Unsigned Char

+No floting datatypes(Float & DOuble) or floting points arthemetic is used

+Structured development using Git version control

 ## Features